InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 }
 ```

-In a Koin module we can use the `as` cast Kotlin operator as follow:
+In a Koin module we can use the `as` cast Kotlin operator as follows:

 ```kotlin
 val myModule = module {